This article is formed of 7 pages, with navigation at the end of each page

 Superman the Movie offers a sublime coming of age story, dovetailed with a reflection of American freedom based on its history as a country of immigrants.
 One that lights up the screen with hope for a better world.
 As an orphan from a distant star finds himself loved unconditionally by his adoptive parents despite his difference.
 While equally never shying away from the quasi-religious themes originally envisioned by Superman’s creators.
 Placing the powers of a god in the hands of a man still finding his own place in the society that surrounds him.

 In translating the Superman story for the screen, Donner surrounds these themes with the energy and adventure of the children’s matinees of his childhood.
 Threading humour, charm and excitement into every scene.
 While Christopher Reeve seamlessly portrays both the human and alien side of his character.
 Ultimately creating a defining on-screen representation of Clark Kent and Superman that has never been equalled.
 This love and affection for the character, coupled with the delicate and beautiful cinematography of the late Geoffrey Unsworth.
-And the pure magic of John William’s powerful score, ensure that Superman the Movie soars with sincerity and love.
-At the same time, as the late Christopher Reeve and Margot Kidder steal our hearts with performances that echo the wonder of a comic book world.
+And the pure magic of John William’s powerful score ensures that Superman the Movie soars with sincerity and love.
+The late Christopher Reeve and Margot Kidder steal our hearts with performances that echo the wonder of a comic book world.

 Superman was not without its trials and tribulations.
-Notably, the sacking of Richard Donner as director before the sequel was completed; even though Donner had already filmed a large part of Superman II.
+Notably, Richard Donner’s sacking as director before the sequel was completed, even though Donner had already filmed a large part of Superman II.
 Ultimately leading to the film’s completion laying in the hands of veteran director Richard Lester.
 Who duly altered many aspects of Donner’s original vision, bringing a lighter tone to Superman’s return in 1980.
 But while highly successful and enjoyable, this also led to Superman II feeling remote from the epic start made in 1978.

 However, in 2006 Warner Bros gave a green light for the release of Richard Donner’s Superman II.
-Finally joining both chapters together with original footage and screen tests.
+Finally, joining both chapters together with original footage and screen tests.
 While also demonstrating what could have been back in 1980.
-And while Lester’s film is impressive, it is the Donner cut that truly shines in showing the power of the director’s vision.
+And while Lester’s film is impressive, the Donner cut truly shines in showing the power of the director’s vision.

 Superman Returns (2006)